-The grade a student receives at the end of a term reflects the student's ability to demonstrate their understanding of the concepts covered during the current as well as previous term(s).
-Throughout the term, students will be given an opportunity to demonstrate their understanding of material through tests (75%) and quizzes (25%).
+- The grade a student receives at the end of a term reflects the student's ability to demonstrate their understanding of the concepts covered during the current as well as previous term(s).
+Throughout the term, students will be given an opportunity to demonstrate their understanding of material through tests (100 points) and quizzes (varied points).
 A test will be given at the end of every chapter as well as at the end of the term.
 All chapter tests are equally weighted.
 Test dates will be announced at the beginning of the term as well as posted on canvas.
-Learning goals for each chapter are posted on canvas on the Modules page as well as on the assessment date in the calendar.

-An end-of-term cumulative assessment will be given each term2.
+Learning goals for each chapter are posted on canvas on the Modules page. - An end-of-term cumulative assessment will be given each term.
 The purpose of the cumulative assessment is to allow students an opportunity to demonstrate they have mastered and retained previously assessed mathematical concepts.
 If your score on the cumulative is better than the score of a chapter test that term, the cumulative assessment grade will replace the lowest chapter test grade.
-If the cumulative assessment grade is lower than all chapter test grades, it will be averaged in as another test.

-Quizzes will be given 1-2 times per cycle.
-These assessments may be unannounced and will be graded using a points system.
-Quizzes will come in many formats, such as random homework checks, group quizzes, canvas quizzes and class activities.

-The grading system described above is for terms 1-3.
-Since term 4 is a short term and we spend most of our class time preparing for the AP exam, the grading policy will be different.
-The majority of your term 4 grade (60%) will be an average of your grades from terms 1-3.
-The remaining 40% will be calculated on a points system.
-Quizzes, homework, projects and class work (both individual and group) will be factored into this portion of your grade.
+If the cumulative assessment grade is lower than all chapter test grades, it will be averaged in as another test. - Quizzes will be given 1-2 times per cycle.
+These assessments are unannounced and will be graded using a points system.
+Quizzes will come in many formats, such as random homework checks, group quizzes, canvas quizzes and class activities. - The grading system described above is for terms 1 - 3.
+Since term 4 is a short term and we spend all of our class time preparing for the AP exam, the grading policy will be different.
+The majority of your term 4 grade (80%) will be an average of your grades from terms 1 - 3.
+The remaining 20% will be calculated on a points system.
+Quizzes, homework, projects and class work (both individual and group) will be factored into your term 4 grade.

-I look forward to a challenging and successful school year! ~ Mrs. Giancioppo
+I look forward to a challenging and successful school year! ~ Mr. Fisher

-1 Any change to the term grading policy will be discussed as a class prior to implementing the change(s).
+[1] Any change(s) to the term grading policy will be discussed as a class prior to implementing the change(s).